Kline School of Law

 Joan Mazuchowski (email: email@example.com; 215.571.4781; Room L361) is the Head of Collection Services for the Legal Research Center.
 She is a 2001 graduate of Drexel University’s College of Information and Science Technology.
 Her most recent law library experience was seven years of serving as the Collection Development Librarian at Jenkins Law Library.

 Lydia Smith (email: firstname.lastname@example.org; 215.571.4760; Room L361) is the Collection Services Assistant for the Legal Research Center.
-Lydia holds a BA in Library Science and a Teaching Certification from Kutztown University of Pennsylvania.
+She holds a BA in Library Science and a Teaching Certification from Kutztown University of Pennsylvania.
 She also works as a Library Assistant at her local library in the suburbs.
 She plans to someday pursue an MS in Library and Information Science with a certification in Archival Studies.

 Lindsay Steussy (email: email@example.com; 215.571.4774; Room L364) is a Research and Instructional Services Librarian.
 She received her law degree from Hamline University School of Law in St. Paul, Minnesota, where she was a law library fellow and worked in the reference department.
 Before law school, she received a Master of Library Science degree from Indiana University-Bloomington (as well as a Master’s degree in Medieval History), after which she worked at the University of Colorado-Boulder in the Technical Services department.

-Steven Thorpe (email: firstname.lastname@example.org; 215.571.4726; Room L312) is the inaugural Head of Access Services/Research and Instructional Services Librarian at the Drexel University School of Law Legal Research Center.
+Steven Thorpe (email: firstname.lastname@example.org; 215.571.4726; Room L312) is the inaugural Head of Access Services/Research and Instructional Services Librarian at the Drexel University Thomas R. Kline School of Law Legal Research Center.
 His most recent law library experience was ten years of serving as Head of Public Services at the University of Tennessee Joel A. Katz Law Library.